kzkzmr/bcmixed/cran-comments.md

 ## revdepcheck results
 There are currently no downstream dependencies for this package
 ## Resubmission
 This is a resubmission.
-In this version I have:
+In this version, I have:
-* Converted doi -> url.
+* changed "Note" in the summary.bcmarg function to be displayed by the message function